BLOOMIN’ BLUEGRASS FESTIVAL

 Texas & Tennessee featuring Steve Huber and John R. Bowman (both days)

 Bobby Giles & Texas Gales | Youth Band Showcase

 (Artists appearing on Saturday unless otherwise noted.)

-The band schedule for smartphones will be available at BHFBands.com as we get closer to the festival.
+The band schedule for smartphones is available at BHFBands.com.

 This is an outdoor, rain-or-shine music festival in the beautiful Farmers Branch Historical Park.

 Located only 15 minutes from D/FW Airport.
 Bring your blanket or lawn chairs!

 Because of the consistent growth (and increasing costs) of Bloomin’ Bluegrass, the City of Farmers Branch will require tickets for entry to the 2018 event so that they can continue to provide amazing artists and first-class amenities.
-Tickets will go on sale in early summer, so watch your email for links.
 Ticket pricing is shown below.
 Staying at one of the Festival host hotels (Omni or Doubletree) will get you a $20 credit toward your tickets.